kryptik-dev/HexPatch/ReadMe.md

 <summary>Installation Instructions</summary>

 1. Download the latest release from the [Releases](https://github.com/kryptik-dev/HexPatch/releases) page.
-2. Extract the contents of the zip file to your `Xbox 360`'s `Drive` ROOT.
+2. Extract the contents of the zip file to the root of your `Drive`, where the _BadUpdatePayload_ folder is located.
 3. Load up your `Xbox 360` and wait for ABadAvatar to do it's magic.

 </details>